EntireTwix/OptimizedHeaders/README.md

 a small set of utility functions
 * ConfirmContexpr (consteval for versions less then C++20)
 * CopyFast, a meta-function parameter that passes as const refference or copy based on whats fastest for way to pass as value for that type
-* CombineBits, variadically combines any arguments into an array of chars